Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Time consistency : sufficient conditions and (counter) examples

-We now derive a lower bound for any policy, which intuitively comes from allowing the policy maker to reselect her inventory at the start of each stage, at no cost.
-As it turns out, this bound is ``realizable" when the set of base-stock levels is monotone increasing.
+We now derive a lower bound for any policy by allowing the policy maker to reselect her inventory at the start of each stage, at no cost.
+As it turns out, this bound is ``attainable" when the set of base-stock levels is monotone increasing.
 For $x \in \bbr$, let us define

 and let

 For $j \geq 1$, and probability measures $Q_1,\ldots,Q_j$, let us define $\otimes_{t=1}^j Q_t :=Q_1 \times \ldots \times Q_j$, i.e. the associated product measure with the corresponding marginals.
 Then we have the following.